1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

+- Solid understanding of the product and ways that our customers use it.
+Evaluates scope to right-size a solution based on this understanding
-- Consistently delivers on time and on target, even on larger tasks given a clear definition
+- Consistently delivers on time and on target, even on larger tasks when given a clear definition
+- Comfortable troubleshooting issues in their area of focus
-- Participates in planning and drives some team-level communication
+- Regularly participates in team-level planning and drives some team-level communication
+- Able to break down and estimate large initiatives
+- Writes code in a style consistent with the codebase, creates tests for their work
 - Participates in improving engineering best practices
-- Participates in estimating large initiatives

 </td></tr>
 <tr><td>